AVCAT student John Mathieson wrote a wonderful note to the War Widows’ Guild of NSW. The War Widows’ Guild of NSW sponsor John’s scholarship.

 The man who killed my mother was charged shortly after her death and this process has been ongoing ever since.
-The trial was due to take place early August but has been delayed due to the defence producing an expert report so close to the trial date.
-While this whole process has caused myself and the rest of my family considerable stress and anxiety, I know that my personal situation has been improved thanks to your support.
+The trial was due to take place in early August but has been delayed due to the defence producing an expert report so close to the trial date.
+While this whole process has caused me and the rest of my family considerable stress and anxiety, I know that my personal situation has improved thanks to your support.

 It seems that whenever I start to become nervous about upcoming finances, I receive a support payment from AVCAT.
 The breathing room this adds is hugely beneficial and allows me to focus on my studies.
 I know that I would not be able to continue as I am without your support and I am truly grateful for your ongoing generosity.

-I hope that in the future you have the capacity to support others like you have myself because I know how hard it can be to lose a parent at this age.
+I hope that in the future you have the capacity to support others as you have myself because I know how hard it can be to lose a parent at this age.
 Knowing that someone else cares about you and your success in life is so valuable when you have lost the people who primarily fill that role.